 - 8.1 Conduct an environmental and social assessment to identify direct, indirect, cumulative and induced Project-related risks to and impacts on physical, biological, socioeconomic and cultural resources in the Project's area of influence.
-These include risks to and impacts on air and water quality, including: (a) environmental health; (b) natural resources, including land, water and ecosystems; (c) livelihoods; (d) vulnerable groups; (e) gender; (f) worker and community health and safety; and (g) cultural resources. - 8.2 Use strategic, sectoral or regional environmental and social assessments and cumulative impact assessments, where appropriate. - 8.3 Assess potential transboundary and global impacts, including climate change, as they relate to the Project. - 8.4 Conduct an assessment whose scope and depth are commensurate with and proportional to the nature and magnitude of the Project's potential risks and impacts and the categorization assigned by the Bank. - 8.5 Apply a mitigation hierarchy approach in the environmental and social assessment, by: (a) anticipating and avoiding risks and impacts; (b) where avoidance is not feasible, minimizing or reducing risks and impacts to acceptable levels; (c) once risks and impacts have been minimized or reduced, mitigating; and (d) where residual risks or impacts remain, compensating for or offsetting them, where technically and financially feasible. - 8.6 As part of the environmental and social assessment, conduct an assessment of the Project's legal obligations under national law (including international agreements adopted by the Member) applicable to the Project. - 9.
+These include risks to and impacts on air and water quality, including: (a) environmental health; (b) natural resources, including land, water and ecosystems; (c) livelihoods; (d) vulnerable groups;2 (e) gender; (f) worker and community health and safety;3 and (g) cultural resources. - 8.2 Use strategic, sectoral or regional environmental and social assessments and cumulative impact assessments, where appropriate. - 8.3 Assess potential transboundary and global impacts, including climate change, as they relate to the Project. - 8.4 Conduct an assessment whose scope and depth are commensurate with and proportional to the nature and magnitude of the Project's potential risks and impacts and the categorization assigned by the Bank. - 8.5 Apply a mitigation hierarchy approach in the environmental and social assessment, by: (a) anticipating and avoiding risks and impacts; (b) where avoidance is not feasible, minimizing or reducing risks and impacts to acceptable levels; (c) once risks and impacts have been minimized or reduced, mitigating; and (d) where residual risks or impacts remain, compensating for or offsetting them, where technically and financially feasible. - 8.6 As part of the environmental and social assessment, conduct an assessment of the Project's legal obligations under national law (including international agreements adopted by the Member) applicable to the Project. - 9.
 Examination of Alternatives.
 Examine, all in a comparative manner: (a) alternatives to the proposed Project that are relevant to the stage of the Project's development; and (b) their potential environmental and social risks and impacts; and document the rationale for selecting the particular alternative proposed.
 Depending on the type of Project, alternatives examined may include: (a) investment alternatives to address the development objective; and (b) technical alternatives, including Project location, design, technology and operation.
 As part of examining alternatives, consider and document the "without Project" alternative.
 Assess the alternatives' feasibility of mitigating environmental and social risks and impacts, capital and recurrent costs, suitability under local conditions and their institutional, training and monitoring requirements.
 Examine Project alternatives to avoid or minimize Involuntary Resettlement and impacts on Indigenous Peoples.
-For existing Projects, the scope of alternatives may be limited. - 10.
-Addressing Impacts.
-Address environmental and social risks and impacts in accordance with the mitigation hierarchy, with emphasis on avoiding impacts, or where avoidance is not feasible, on minimizing them; and where feasible, enhance positive impacts by means of environmental and social planning and management measures.
+For existing Projects, the scope of alternatives may be limited.